Care Respite care allowance – giving family carers a short break

 Respite care allowance covers the cost of care for short periods when family carers or other voluntary carers are temporarily unavailable.
-It is a long-term care insurance benefit that allows arrangements to be made for replacement care for a care recipient without the care recipient needing to leave their own home.
+It is a long-term care insurance benefit that allows arrangements to be made for replacement care for a care recipient – at home or in a care facility.

 At a glance